bao-project/bao-docs/source/development/contributing.rst

   conventional commit style;
 * copyright and license check: making sure all files have the necessary license and copyright information;
-* language format/linting: apply the language format checkers defined in the :ref:`CI repository
-  <gitact_checkers>` for the repo's used languages (e.g. clang-format for C or pylint for python);
+* language format/linting: apply the language format checkers defined in the CI repository for the repo's used languages (e.g. clang-format for C or pylint for python);
-* static analysis: apply static analyses defined in :ref:`CI repository <gitact_checkers>` for the repo's used language (e.g. misra-check for C language);
+* static analysis: apply static analyses defined in the CI repository for the repo's used language (e.g. misra-check for C language);
 * build: build the repository for a representative set of targets and configurations (using GitHub Actions' strategy matrix);